betterscientificsoftware/bssw.io/Articles/Blog/SoftwareVariants.md

 The results include breaking builds, the need to communicate additional, potentially inaccurate (unused) dependencies, and breakage in most desktop package managers.
 A typical example is Debian and HDF5: you cannot install a MPI-parallel HDF5 package for development and the popular, serial HDFView package at the same time.

-#### The unconditional MPI initialize (or expectation thereof)
+**The unconditional MPI initialize (or expectation thereof)**

 This is a variation of the previous problem, which occurs at runtime as a result of an MPI binary variant.
 If the MPI-enabled variant of the software *expects* that an MPI context will always be provided (or can be established), this breaks serial - and non-MPI parallelized - software applications.

-One can make the same case for any other runtime that needs to be initialized/finalized, such as (un)conditional initialization of GPU devices, GPU streams, etc.
+One can make the same case for any other runtime that needs to be initialized/finalized, such as initialization of GPU devices, GPU streams, etc.

-#### On-node acceleration
+**On-node acceleration**

 Going into more detail on the previous point, a cardinal pattern in HPC software is to define mutually exclusive binary patterns for the "acceleration backend" of software.
 Many single-source performance-portability implementations currently compile to exactly one on-node acceleration backend at a time.